Using Powerful Interactions

 Explaining that there are primary and secondary colors, along with an explanation of each extends the child’s learning.
 Adding new information to something the child already enjoys will heighten their interest and increase their attention.

-The new information introduced should be developmentally appropriate, interesting to the child, and understandable and useful across different situations.
-Using the language spoken at home is the best way to create a meaningful learning experience because children feel more at ease and comfortable with the language spoken at home.
+The new information should be developmentally appropriate, interesting to the child, and understandable and useful across different situations.
+Using the language spoken at home helps a child to feel comfortable and is the best way to create a meaningful learning experience.

 The Impact of Powerful Interactions

 Powerful Interactions can be used in many ways and don’t need to be forced or overly educational.
 Every day activities like doing chores – sorting lights from the darks while loading laundry – and baking cookies – measuring the ingredients – can support math learning.
 Literacy development can be improved while riding in the car – pointing out signs – and shopping at the grocery store – reading labels out loud to the child.
 The experience should always be fun and relaxed.

 Parents who employed the Powerful Interactions model reported feeling that their interactions with their children were valued, respected, and appreciated.
 They were eager for more opportunities to positively engage with their children.
 Families also expressed that they could understand more clearly how interactions, such as having conversations, contribute to future academic success.

 In Powerful Interactions workshops, families thought of ways children could listen for and identify sounds during a walk to the playground (phonological awareness) and make letters with crayons (alphabetic principle).
 They also came up with different questions adults could ask about a child’s day (comprehension/vocabulary).
 Asking questions is a powerful engagement tool that can cause a child to think more deeply about why they like drawing with a purple crayon, the purpose of road signs, and the source of different sounds they hear at the park.